 - it made sense to them when they read it

-Sometimes people remove the bible from these assumptions – but it is a collection of Holy Spirit breathed letters, narratives, and poems written by real people, usually to identified, specific people.
+Sometimes people remove the bible from these assumptions.
+Yet it is a collection of Holy Spirit inspired letters, narratives, and poems written by real people, usually to identified, specific people.
 The authors knew they were writing God’s truth but didn’t know their writings would one day be read by you.
-I know this sounds a bit abrasive, but Romans was not written to you.
+I know this sounds a bit abrasive, but "Romans" was not written to us.
 It was written to the church in Rome in the first century.
 Paul wrote that letter for obvious and stated reasons – and everything he said was Spirit inspired according to what the church at Rome needed to hear.

 #2 // a text should never mean what it never meant

 In the above scenario, it would be irresponsible to remove that letter from its context and apply it directly to yourself.
 We could make the letter say something it never actually said.
 There is both historical and literary context to consider when reading scripture and ignoring that responsibility can leave us on shaky ground.
 We all make cultural assumptions and read things into scripture based on our personal biases and backgrounds – and the only way to make sure you don’t read something into the text that was never there is to do the hard work of looking at context.

 The anti-intellectual community within the church disregards this whole concept as unnecessary.
 Like many Christians they generally use something called the “reader response method” which is basically interpretation based on the reader’s perception of the text (versus the author’s intent).
 The scary thing about this method is that pretty much anyone can make the text say whatever they want it to say with no basis for accountability.
 There is also something called the “historical-critical method” which is the most academic method but allows rationalism and naturalism to challenge the authoritative nature of the text – which means it’s a pretty dangerous method in my opinion.